 This pen costing less than its stable mates is not a function of materials, for which I honour Sheaffer greatly; lower-grade material is a route some makers have pursued to dabble in this region of pricing.
 Part of it is simply that there’s less material involved in a smaller pen like this, while there is also a simplification of construction which no doubt keeps the costs down.
 Unlike the relatively complex sprung clip of the 300, the 100 has a simple tabbed-in clip which is essentially identical to that in the even cheaper VFM.
 The writing parts, meanwhile, are the same as those in myriad Sheaffer models from Viewpoint through Agio and up to Prelude.
 That’s the sort of parts standardization that makes for a low-cost production line.

 It also makes for a rather good writing experience; it is, after all, much like finding the same engine used in a VW Beetle as is installed in a Porsche Boxster.
 If there is a functional issue to be found with the 100, it lies in the choice of finish on the section.
-It is chromed, and whether one considers is splendidly flashy or cheaply gaudy, a chrome section generally a slippery object.
+It is chromed, and whether one considers it splendidly flashy or cheaply gaudy, a chrome section is generally a slippery object.
 Depending on the state of your fingerprints and skin oils, this may not be the pen you’d like to do a lot of writing with.
 The grippier amongst us will have no problems with it.

 Production Run: c.
 2009 – present.